jupyterlab/jupyterlab/packages/mainmenu/README.md

-# @jupyterlab/mainmenu-extension
+# @jupyterlab/mainmenu

-A JupyterLab extension which provides the application menubar and extensions for it.
+A JupyterLab extension which provides the application menubar.